 The Best C++ IDEs list – 1.
 Visual Studio

-If the JetBrains report is an accurate representation of all developers, Microsoft’s commercial IDE, Visual Studio, is likely the most popular C++ IDE.
+If the JetBrains report is an accurate representation of all developers, Microsoft’s commercial IDE, Visual Studio, is likely the most popular C++ IDE for Windows.

 Image source: https://www.jetbrains.com/lp/devecosystem-2020/cpp/

 Visual Studio is the most popular choice for good reasons: this mature tool is cross-platform, supports many programming languages, and is packed with an incredible array of features.
 Visual Studio’s code compilation technology (named IntelliSense) is widely praised and relied on daily by many developers.
-It has excellent syntax highlighting, easy to use UI designer, CMake support, and a powerful debugger and profiler system.
+It has excellent syntax highlighting, an easy-to-use UI designer, CMake support, and a powerful debugger and profiler system.
 In addition, it has a huge community so there’s no shortage of know-hows, samples and more.

 What functionality Microsoft doesn’t include is often provided by an impressive collection of available Visual Studio extensions.
 Developers will enjoy a wide selection of extensions for C++.